Invoice Scripts

 - If you return

-(empty dictionary): The default invoice item will be used - If you return
+{}: The default invoice item will be used - If you return

-in the return: The default invoice item will be used - If you include
+invoice_itemsin the return: The default invoice item will be used - If you include

 Examples

-Example 1: Modifying the Default Invoice Item
+Example 1: Modifying the Default Reservation Invoice Item

-# This script modifies the description and adds a tax rate to the default invoice item
+# This script modifies the description and adds a tax rate to the default invoice item.

 # Get information from the reservation